Tragedy at West Wittering Beach: Teen Dies After Sea Rescue

-Emergency services, including the Hayling RNLI ILB Lifeboat and HM Coastguard, were called to the beach at around 12:50pm due to concerns for the welfare of the boy in the sea.
-The situation escalated quickly, leading to a coordinated response from multiple rescue teams.
-The boy was part of a group from Uxbridge College in London on a school trip.
+Emergency services, including the Hayling RNLI ILB Lifeboat and HM Coastguard, rushed to the beach around 12:50pm amid fears for the boy’s safety in the water.
+The situation quickly escalated, prompting a multi-agency rescue effort.
+The teenager was on a school trip with a group from Uxbridge College, London.

-Detective Inspector Darren Taylor expressed his sorrow over the incident: “This was an absolutely tragic incident and I would like to express my sincere condolences to the boy’s loved ones at this heartbreaking time.”
+Detective Inspector Darren Taylor said: “This was an absolutely tragic incident and I would like to express my sincere condolences to the boy’s loved ones at this heartbreaking time.”

-He further explained the ongoing efforts to uncover the circumstances surrounding the tragedy: “A police investigation, supported by the Health and Safety Executive, is underway to establish the full facts.”
+He added, “A police investigation, supported by the Health and Safety Executive, is underway to establish the full facts.”

-Authorities are urging anyone with information that could assist in the investigation to come forward.
-“We are asking anyone who has any information that could help to contact us online or via 101, quoting Operation Redhill,” said DI Taylor.
+Police are urging anyone with information to come forward and assist the investigation.
+DI Taylor said: “We are asking anyone who has any information that could help to contact us online or via 101, quoting Operation Redhill.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.